Fueling Your Gentle Giant: A Guide to a Healthy Diet for Giant Breed Dogs

 Why Carbs Can Be Problematic:

-- Too many carbs can lead to weight gain, which places extra strain on their already hard-working joints.
+• Too many carbs can lead to unnecessary weight gain, increasing stress on hard-working joints.

-- Carbs like corn, wheat, and soy often act as fillers with little nutritional benefit.
+• Highly processed carbs like corn, wheat, and soy are often used as fillers with little nutritional value.

 3. The Problem with Fillers